galvez/fabula/docs/commands.md

   },
 ```

-First we importing all necessary dependencies and define `match()`, which uses
+First we import all necessary dependencies and define `match()`, which uses
 two kinds of patterns for matching the command: one is for dedented blocks of
 text (`patterns.block`) and other for string references (`patterns.string`).
 `match()` also sets the `local` attribute for the command.